wiseorcool/Project-1-Team-4/README.md

 # Project-1-Team-4
+# Submission Details

+Please refer to the file "FINAL SUBMISSIONS" and the readme in there for the file(s) we would like graded

 Background:
 • Dates: Crime data has been collected from the official Los Angeles City website using APIs.
 The dataframe time period is from Feb 10, 2024 to Mar 31 , 2024.